Adidas: Ice hockey

 Adidas provided uniforms for the National Hockey League from the 2017–18 season until the 2023–24 season.

 Lacrosse

-In 2007, Adidas announced its entering to the lacrosse equipment, also sponsoring the Adidas National Lacrosse Classic in July 2008 for the top 600 high school underclassmen players in the United States.
-The company made their self into their own brand such as "Adidas Lacrosse", getting several scholarships, Bucknell (men and women), Bryant (men), Delaware (men and women), New Jersey Institute of Technology (men), and D3 powerhouse Lynchburg (men and women in fall of 2016 with soft good only)".
+In 2007, Adidas announced its entry into the lacrosse equipment, also sponsoring the Adidas National Lacrosse Classic in July 2008 for the top 600 high school underclassmen players in the United States.
+The company made their self into their own brand such as "Adidas Lacrosse", getting several scholarships, Bucknell (men and women), Bryant (men), Delaware (men and women), New Jersey Institute of Technology (men), and D3 powerhouse Lynchburg (men and women in 2016).
 Materials that Adidas provided were jerseys, shorts, shoes, shafts, heads, gloves, and protective pieces.

 Products manufactured for the sport are sticks, gloves, protective gear and boots.